wguldin/Hiring-Projects/README.md

     so that Policy Three can have some invoices.

  2. Now that you've written monthly invoices, you should probably write a unit test for it.
-    I recommend using Python's built-in unit test framework for this, but suggest running your tests with nosetests.
+    Use Python's built-in [unittest](https://docs.python.org/2/library/unittest.html) framework for this.
+We suggest running your tests with nosetests.

  3. Oh no, one of the test suites is completely failing!
 Figure out what caused this and fix it.
 Assume that it's a bug in the code and not in the test.